tomcam/least-github-pages/docs/github-pages-create-readme.md

 All GitHub Pages directories with files meant to appear in the website must have a file named `README.md` in them.

+## GitHub pages pretends /docs/README.md is actually /README.md

+In this project, your `README.md` file **does not live in the repo's root directory**.
+That's because GitHub Pages publications normally serve as documentation for a software project.
+That documentation is expected to have its `README.md` file in the repo's root directory.
+GitHub Pages uses an implementation of Jekyll that therefore treats `/docs` for the repo's GitHub Pages project as the documentation's root file location.

+When viewing any GitHub repository GitHub previews its `README.md` in markdown format, if supplied.
+But if your only `README.md` appears in the `/docs` directory, then it gets displayed instead.

+### An actual /README.md file overrides /docs/README.md

+If your GitHub repo contains both a `/README.md` and a `/docs/README.md`, then GitHub displays the former as the default.